-Ventura Unified School District is currently piloting new Science textbooks and anticipates adopting new curriculum by the 2021-22 school year.
-In order to meet State requirements, the current textbooks are being supplemented with NGSSaligned bridge supplemental materials.
-History-Social Science curriculum is scheduled to be piloted in the 2020-2021 year with adoption and implementation for the 2021-2022 school year.
+Ventura Unified School District is currently piloting History-Social Science curriculum is in the 2021-22 school year with adoption and implementation anticipated for the 2022-2023 school year.
 Currently, supplemental bridge materials are being used to support the implementation of the new History-Social Science state framework.